xuechou/xuechou.github.io/gcc/symbolTable.md

 `debug symbol` : *A debug symbol is a special kind of symbol that attaches additional information to the symbol table of an object file.*

-So, the debug symbol is within the symbol table.
+So, debug symbol is entry in the symbol table.

 ## view symbol table